California State Parks: Parks Forward Commission

+Classification

 The sites managed and preserved by the department are categorized into different types.
-There are 87 State Parks, 63 State Beaches, 51 State Historic Parks, 32 State Recreation Areas, 16 State Natural Reserves, 14 State Park Properties, 8 Vehicular Recreation Areas, 2 State Marine Reserves, 1 State Historical Monument, 1 State Seashore, and 1 Wayside Park.
+There are 89 State Parks, 62 State Beaches, 51 State Historic Parks, 33 State Recreation Areas, 16 State Natural Reserves, 14 State Park Properties, 9 State Vehicular Recreation Areas, 2 State Marine Reserves, 1 State Historical Monument, 1 State Seashore, and 1 Wayside Campground.

 The Public Resources Code provides the classification of units of the state park system.
 All units that are or will become part of the system, except those units or parts of units designated by the state legislature as wilderness areas or are subject to any other provision of law are classified by the State Park and Recreation Commission into one of these classifications.

+State Park

-State parks "consist of relatively spacious areas of outstanding scenic or natural character, oftentimes also containing significant [...] values.
+State Parks "consist of relatively spacious areas of outstanding scenic or natural character, oftentimes also containing significant [...] values.
 State recreation units "consist of areas selected, developed, and operated to provide outdoor recreational opportunities" and are classified as either State Recreation Areas, Underwater Recreation Areas, State Beaches, and Wayside Campgrounds.

+State Recreation Area

 State Recreation Areas consist of "areas selected and developed to provide multiple recreational opportunities," and are selected for "having terrain capable of withstanding extensive human impact and for their proximity to large population centers, major routes of travel, or proven recreational resources."
 Underwater Recreation Areas consist of "areas in the nonmarine aquatic environment selected and developed to provide surface and subsurface water-oriented recreational opportunities..."

+State Beach

 State Beaches consist of "areas with frontage on the ocean or bays designed to provide beach-oriented recreational activities."
 Wayside Campgrounds consist of "relatively small areas suitable for overnight camping and offering convenient access to major highways."
 Historical units are "nonmarine areas established primarily to preserve objects of historical, archaeological, and scientific interest, and archaeological sites and places commemorating important persons or historic events."
 State seashores "consist of relatively spacious coastline areas with frontage on the ocean, or on bays open to the ocean [...] possessing outstanding scenic or natural character and significant recreational, historical, archaeological, or geological values."

+State Historic Parks

+State Historic Parks consists of 51 specially designated historic sites across California, that highlight crucial events in the history of California and provide an educational opportunity for those interested in learning about Californian history, namely students.
+These include battlegrounds, Californian missions, historic estates, cave paintings, and colonial fortifications, among others.

+State Reserve

-State reserves "consist of areas embracing outstanding natural or scenic characteristics or areas containing outstanding cultural resources of statewide significance," and are classified as either State Natural Reserves which consist of areas selected and managed to preserve their ecology, fauna, flora, geological features, and scenic qualities "in a condition of undisturbed integrity," or State Cultural Reserves which consist of areas selected and managed to preserve the integrity of historic structures and features as well as areas with spiritual significance to California indigenous people.
+State Reserves "consist of areas embracing outstanding natural or scenic characteristics or areas containing outstanding cultural resources of statewide significance," and are classified as either State Natural Reserves which consist of areas selected and managed to preserve their ecology, fauna, flora, geological features, and scenic qualities "in a condition of undisturbed integrity," or State Cultural Reserves which consist of areas selected and managed to preserve the integrity of historic structures and features as well as areas with spiritual significance to California indigenous people.